 The goal of this scenario is providing answers to the following question:

-Performance baseline:

 What is mean time for providing a solution to the customer that reported a problem?
-And how can we use this data to setup internal acceptable (SLA).
+And how can we use this data to setup an acceptable service level(SLA).

-In this scenario we want to understand what happens to the following KPI’s:

-Completeness ratio

-Loss Ratio

-Cycle time

 Identification of simulation parameters

 This scenario uses the same control parameters mentioned above and additionally provides the following: